 International standard (ISO) sizes are 20-foot, 40-foot, and 40-foot “high-cube,” which are the three most common sizes.
 For additional sizes, dimensions, and technical specifications, view our containers for sale.

-New ISO containers are constructed of steel with plywood flooring.
+New ISO containers are constructed of steel with marine-grade plywood flooring.

 Interport sells both new and used containers.
-New containers come directly to Interport from the factory, having carried just one load of cargo.
+New containers come direct from the factory, as one-trip units, meaning they have only been used to carry freight once.
 Used containers are available in a range of conditions.
-Interport categorizes into four grades.
+Interport categorizes containers into four classifications.

-Container uses include weathertight storage, portable office and restrooms, modular buildings, machinery & equipment storage, military command centers, hunting shelters, and much more.
+Container uses include weather-tight storage, overseas shipping, portable offices and restrooms, modular buildings, machinery and equipment storage, military command centers, hunting shelters, and much more.
 For more popular modifications, view our shipping container modifications and customization options.

-Interport can add personnel doors, roll-up doors, or windows, and can paint your container.
+Interport has a dedicated, purpose-built modification shop onsite.
+Some popular modifications are personnel doors, roll-up doors, windows, painting, electrical and HVAC.
 Other container customization options are also available.

 View our driving directions to plan your visit